 On Nov.
 3, 1972, protesters from the Trail of Broken Treaties Caravan occupied the Bureau of Indian Affairs (BIA) offices in D.C. for six days.
-As reported in the Ann Arbor Sun, the caravan represent more than 300 tribes of North America who went to D.C. “to demand the government’s fulfillment of all U.S. treaty obligations and to self-determination over the reconstruction” of life on the reservation.
+As reported in the Ann Arbor Sun, the caravan represent more than 300 nations of North America who went to D.C. “to demand the government’s fulfillment of all U.S. treaty obligations and to self-determination over the reconstruction” of life on the reservation.

 In the preamble to their 20-Point Position Paper, protesters wrote: